 I went horseback riding in Iceland in September 2016 together with thirteen other women whom I’d never met before.
 We rode six hours a day in the fresh Icelandic nature, and at night we shared rooms in guesthouses two and two together.
 But despite plenty of fresh air and exercise during the days, most of us experienced trouble sleeping or slept very lightly during the nights.
 I have two theories about that: 1) Although the new company was both fun and inspiring, humans are basically gregarious animals keen to fit in, and depending on how sensitive you are it's mentally quite hard to adjust to a new group – most people are consciously and subconsciously more alert in those situations, thus it can be difficult to completely relax - even in your sleep.
 2) The diet was very different from what I'm used to.
 I indulged in late night dinners, sugar desserts and gluten and dairy products, so my body was under an extra workload.

 The trip was still amazing and fun, but when we landed in Copenhagen after the four days in the North Atlantic, several of us were really exhausted and needed solid restitution.
 My skin was saggy, because depending the quality of my sleep, my look can vary within a few days from looking ten years younger to resembling a nursing home resident.
 I’m very sleep sensitive and almost need as much sleep as a teenager I nevertheless sometimes really have a hard time falling asleep.

 So, inspired by the sleep challenged ladies from Iceland and my own needs, I wrote this guide to a healthy and rejuvenating sleep.

-2. The Anatomy of Sleep
+The different stages of Sleep